jkoz/jkoz.github.io/_posts/2016-11-04-electrical-2.md

     - primary side's connected to the source; secondary side's connected to the load.

+    - High side has higher resistance; low side has lower resistance.

     - *step down*: the voltage is decreased as the H has the source voltage and the X side is connected to the load

     - *step up*: the voltage increase as the X side is connected to the source and the H side is connected to the load